-[For more information, see Addendum that immediately follows page 27.]
+[For more information, see Addendum attached to this MOU]

 10.9 Social Security

 All employees shall have coverage under Federal Social Security in accordance with the provisions of law.
 This system requires contributions by both the employee and the employer in accordance with schedules provided by the Federal Government.